kovidgoyal/calibre/manual/edit.rst

 rename`.
 Enter a prefix and what number you would like the automatic numbering to start at, click OK and you are done.

+Finally, you can bulk change the file extension for all selected files.
+Select multiple files, as above, and right click and choose :guilabel:`Change the file extension for the selected files`.

 Merging files
 ^^^^^^^^^^^^^^